endel/quic-zig/docs/JOURNAL.md

   Warp is a segmented live media transport protocol.
 Warp maps live media to QUIC streams based on the underlying media encoding.
 Media is prioritized to reduce latency when encountering congestion.
-- 09.10: Realized the part where I've been stuck ([parsing packer number](https://www.rfc-editor.org/rfc/rfc9000.html#name-packet-number-encoding-and-)) is not fully implemented even by shiguredo's implementation.
+- 09.10: Realized the part where I've been stuck ([parsing packet number](https://www.rfc-editor.org/rfc/rfc9000.html#name-packet-number-encoding-and-)) is not fully implemented even by shiguredo's implementation.
 - 01.10 ~ 08.10: Been reading and understanding shiguredo's take on their QUIC